 - More organizations are using ATS (Applicant Tracking Systems), so make sure your format works with them

-- ATS also expects PDFs, so use that format when sending your resume
+- ATS also expects PDFs or Doc, so use those formats when sending your resume

 Of course, after a recruiter sees your resume’s overall layout, the next place their eye is going to move is to your resume header.
 That’s why it’s essential you nail it.